 Poetry in sandstone: The history of the Dresden Zwinger

 The Dresden Zwinger is one of the most imposing buildings of Baroque.
-Authority and initiator in the planning and implementation was August the Strong, Elector of Saxony and King of Poland.
-Matthäus Daniel Pöppelmann as an architect and sculptor Balthasar Permoser as are the two outstanding virtuosos who have made the Zwinger unique.
-The famous engraving work Pöppelmann to his plans is still preserved.
+The principal and initiator in its planning and implementation was Augustus the Strong, Elector of Saxony and King of Poland.
+Matthaeus Daniel Poeppelmann as its architect and Balthasar Permoser as ist sculptor were the two outstanding virtuosos who have made the Zwinger unique.
+Poeppelmann’s famous copperplate engravings for his plans have been preserved up to our day.

 A new Function for the Dresden Zwinger